Comparing Things In GermanComparisons & Superlatives

 1. Basic Comparison Rules

-Now, when it comes to comparing things in German, you need to learn some important rules:
+When it comes to comparing things in German, we'll need to learn some important rules:

 To form comparatives (bigger than, brighter than):